kimdoyoung0319/csed211/bomblab/README.md

 ## Warnings for Future Students

--   The binary bombs distributed to students are different for each student.
+-   Bombs distributed to students are different for each student.
 -   Hence, the `answer.txt` file may be incorrect for your bomb executable.
--   Also, I've seen instructors slightly modify the logic of the code.
+-   Also, I've seen instructors slightly modifying the logic of the code.
-    -   For example, the solution of the fourth phase were originally a fibonacci sequence, but here they modified the logic.
+    -   The original correct sequence for phase 4 was the Fibonacci sequence, but it has now been changed to a (similar but) different sequence.
     -   In extreme cases, your instructor might try to invalidate all those decompiled source by fully rewriting the source file!
--   So, think twice if you are just naively trying to copy & paste the answer file or assuming that the core logic of the code will remain same.
+-   So, think twice if you are just naively trying to copy & paste the `answer.txt` file or assuming that the core logic of the code will remain same.